patricklouisw/card-and-book-flipping-js/README.md

 # FlippingJS (js-library-louispat)

-To view my sample application, https://immense-fjord-27450.herokuapp.com/
+To view my sample application, clone this repo and run `npm start`

 ## Explanation of Library